pcantalupo/pickaxe/README.md

 The `report_ViralRefSeq.tsv` file should show the following: number of alignments to BKV ~1500 (column 'aligns'), sequence coverage ~87% (column 'seqcov') and average depth ~22 (column 'avgdepth').

 The longest contig annotated by the BLAST pipeline as BKV should be ~1200bp (see `report_BLAST.tsv`).

+# Docker

+You can test pickaxe using the Docker image if you do not have any of the required databases or dependencies installed.
+First install Docker on your system and build the pickaxe image:

+`docker build -t pickaxe .`

+Then enter the `t` directory and following the instructions in the `README.txt`